pranav656/ET4394-Wireless-Networking-Course/GNU_RADIO/readme.md

-This folder contains the report and the GNU block diagram of the assignment.
+This folder contains the report, the GNU block diagram of the assignment and the matlab script used for finding ROC .